-Any requests to have marked work re-evaluated must be made in writing within one week of the date the work was returned to the class.
+Any requests to have marked work re-evaluated must be made in writing (that is, by email or brought to my office) within one week of the date the work was returned to the class.
 The request must contain a justification for consideration.
-Be sure to include your section number, your official name and student number for identification purposes.
+Be sure to include the course number, your official name and student number for identification purposes.
+Regrading requests will be processed within two weeks of the date the work was returned to the class.